GaneshPelluru/Begineers/02-modules/05-Markdown.md

 ## `Symbols used for Creating Markdown file:`
 Markdown uses a number of symbols to create formatting and structure in text.
 Some of the most commonly used symbols in Markdown include:

-## `Backslash masking:`
-Besides the specific characters involved in HTML, Markdown also uses certain symbols as markups.
-When you insert them, the parser will respond to them during conversion.
-This pertains to the following signs:

 1. Asterisk: *
 2. Hyphen: -